sabaimran/mylogs/README.md

 ## Usage

+You should be able to use this from any terminal where you can access `node` and `python`.
+I've used the script on Windows, Ubuntu, and Android clients.

 The primary interaction mode that I have with the data entry interface is via my phone, using [Termux](https://termux.com/) for the actual data entry, and [Tasker](https://tasker.joaoapps.com/) for phone interactions with launching the tool.
 I find it to be light and easy enough to use on the small screen.

 # Feedback